RubenOAlvarado/designPatterns/creational/singleton/README.md

 Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

 ## Implementation
-In this example, we have a `Singleton` class that has a private static field `instance` that holds the singleton instance of the class.
-The class has a private constructor and a static method `getInstance` that returns the singleton instance of the class.
+In this example, we used Star Wars emperor Palpatine as a Singleton.
+There can be only one emperor in the galaxy.
+The dark lord of the Sith is a Singleton.
+The `getInstance` method returns the same instance of the emperor every time it’s called.

 ## When to use
 Use the Singleton pattern when a class in your program should have just a single instance available to all clients; for example, a single database object shared by different parts of the program.